AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/navigate-views.md

 # Navigate Views

-On this page you will learn how to change the view in the content zone of the main window to display the new item view, when the user clicks <mark style="color:green;">**Add Item**</mark>.
+On this page you will learn how to change the view in the content zone of the main window to display the new item view, when the user clicks **Add Item**.

 <div style={{textAlign: 'center'}}>
   <img src="../../.gitbook/assets/image (40).png" alt=""/>